toubou91/flexible-jekyll/_posts/2018-03-04-my-first-time-as-a-coderetreat-facilitator.markdown

 #### 3.1 What did you learn today
 In this question I got the following answers

-Something I really expected:
 - TDD
 - Naming conventions
 - Communication
 - It's difficult to delete your code after each session

 #### 3.2 What are the 3 take-aways for you today?
-Again, the one below caught my attention:
+This one caught my attention:

 > _Remote pair programming might work the way TDD is done_